 Facing nature-deficit disorder, today's tech-savvy children need environmental education for their healthy growth and development.
 "Engagement is key," says Kevin Way, director of experiential education at Greenwood College School in Toronto.
 "When students see the relevance in what they're learning, it helps them in terms of wanting to know more."

-At Star Academy in Mississauga, Ont., care for the environment is seamlessly integrated into everyday practices so students don't even realize they're learning valuable life lessons, explains Kelly Farrell, a teacher at the school.
+At Star Academy, a Montessori school, in Mississauga, Ontario, care for the environment is seamlessly integrated into everyday practices so students don't even realize they're learning valuable life lessons, explains Kelly Farrell, a teacher at the school.
 "For example, the students recycle and compost nearly everything in the classroom, and the school only produces one bag of garbage per week," she says.

 To support environmental education, Star Academy has a vegetable garden, which students help grow and harvest for a Thanksgiving lunch.
 "We try to help kids take ownership for the world around them and not take the resources they're afforded for granted," Farrell says.

 Like growing a garden, the most powerful way to engage students is to take them outside and integrate all lessons, from science and math to language arts, into experiences with nature, says Tim Grant, editor of Green Teacher, a magazine offering teaching ideas from green educators.

 "David Suzuki's daughter was quoted saying that the fact that her Grade 2 teacher raised monarch butterflies in the classroom really opened her eyes to the transformative power of nature and helped her develop her curiosity about the world," Grant says of Severn Cullis-Suzuki, today an environmental activist.
 "This type of teaching leads students to ask questions, develop inquiring minds and remain open to the challenges the Earth is facing."